- 1 Which Medigap Company You Should Choose

 Choice of Doctors, Specialists, and Hospitals

 Unlike the Medicare Advantage plans, there are no network restrictions.
-You can go to any doctor, specialist, hospital, or other facility without worrying about whether they are in network.
+You can go to any doctor, specialist, hospital, or any other facility without worrying about whether they are in network.
 And you also need NO REFERRAL to go see a specialist!
 As long as your doctor accepts Medicare, you Medigap plan will pay the gaps according to the plan coverage you have.

 Your doctor does not care who your Medigap provider is.
 They file the claim with Medicare and then it is out of their hands.
 They actually prefer the Medigap plans because it is less hassle for their office staff.
 As I mentioned, dealing with all the issues related to the Medicare Advantage plan claims is a major headache.